datacabinet/datacabinet.github.io/README.md

 ## **GitSsh**
 The default key resides in the directory /mnt/ebs/\<email\>/.ssh directory.
 If you put the public key on your git provider, you will be able to access git and ssh.

+## **Common Problems**
+1. My new projects do not take password
+It is possible your conda cache is corrupted. `conda clean --index-cache`